Carlos Terry: Professional career

 Terry was selected by Los Angeles Lakers in the fifth round (104^{th} overall) of the 1978 NBA draft.
 He played at center in the summer league and struggled before being cut on September 14, 1978.

 He then took his talents to the Philippine Basketball Association (PBA) where he played for the popular Toyota team, which he led to a conference championship (1978 PBA Invitational Conference).

 In 1978, he signed with the Allentown Jets in the Continental Basketball Association, missing seven weeks of the season when he got hit in the mouth by an opponent elbow that broke his jaw.
 He played for the Lehigh Valley Jets of the CBA during the 1979–80 season and was selected to the All-CBA Second Team.

 On September 8, 1980, after tryouts with a half dozen NBA teams, he was signed as a free agent by the Washington Bullets.
 He averaged 7.2 points and 4.5 rebounds per game, suffering a torn cruciate ligament in his left knee and was placed on the injured reserve list.

 In the 1981–82 season, he contributed the Bullets qualifying for the playoffs and reaching the East Conference Semifinals.
 He was released on October 28, 1982.
 He was re-signed on November 16.
 Although he measured at 6 feet 5, he played center and forward for three seasons.
 He wasn't re-signed after the season.

 In October 1983, he signed with the Louisville Catbirds of the Continental Basketball Association, before being released on November 20.
 On November 22, 1983, he signed with the Albuquerque Silvers of the Continental Basketball Association.

 Personal life

-After his playing career, Terry dealt with alcohol and drugs issues issues, culminating with a drug conviction.
+After his playing career, Terry dealt with alcohol and drugs issues, culminating with a drug conviction.
 Terry, intending on correcting course, expressed hope of "learning from mistakes and starting over."
 He refocused his efforts by working with children with disabilities and/or mental health issues at the National Children's Center in early 1988, as well as serving food for a Metro Health Association program at the Capital City Inn, a D.C. homeless shelter.

 On March 12, 1989 (at the age of 32), he was killed in a car accident on the Capital Beltway in Prince George's County, Maryland.
 Police said that alcohol and speed were contributing factors.